7 of the Spookiest Places You Can Visit in Miami

 It’s finally fall, and that means pumpkin spice lattes are here, temperatures are usually below 90, and it’s the perfect time to go ghost hunting in Miami.
 Miami has plenty of (supposedly) haunted mansions, cemeteries, and theaters for you to explore with your group.
 Many of these locations also serve as art galleries or event venues, so you can easily take kids without worrying about them getting too scared.

 Looking for transportation to your next haunted house or graveyard?
 Falcon Charter Bus can help.
 We provide clean, sanitized charter buses throughout the Southeast, including in Miami.
 And if you’re planning a trip while social distancing is in effect, you can wear masks and request a bus with plenty of space for your group to spread out.
-Just give us a call at 1-866-217-2168 to start planning your spooky-season outing.
+Just give us a call at 1-866-217-2168 to start planning your spooky-season outing with a free, no-obligation quote.

 Miami City Cemetery